-Stanford University professor Sebastian Thrun, who guides the project, and Google engineer Chris Urmson discussed these and other details in a keynote speech at the IEEE International Conference on Intelligent Robots and Systems in San Francisco last month.
+Stanford University professor Sebastian Thrun, who guides the project, and Google engineer Chris Urmson discussed these and other details in a keynote at the IEEE International Conference on Intelligent Robots and Systems in San Francisco last month.

-Thrun and Urmson explained how the car works and showed videos of the road tests, including footage of what the on-board computer "sees" [image below] and how it detects other vehicles, pedestrians, and traffic lights.
+Thrun and Urmson explained how the self-driving car works and showed videos of the road tests, including footage of what the on-board computer “sees” [image below] and how it detects other vehicles, pedestrians, and traffic lights.

-Google has released details and videos of the project before, but this is the first time I have seen some of this footage -- and it's impressive.
+Google has released details and videos of the project before, but this is the first time I have seen some of this footage—and it’s impressive.
 It actually changed my views of the whole project, which I used to consider a bit far-fetched.
 Now I think this technology could really help to achieve some of the goals Thrun has in sight: Reducing road accidents, congestion, and fuel consumption.

-Urmson, who is the tech lead for the project, said that the "heart of our system" is a laser range finder mounted on the roof of the car.
+Urmson, who is the tech lead for the project, said that the “heart of our system” is a laser range-finder mounted on the roof of the car.
 The device, a Velodyne 64-beam laser, generates a detailed 3D map of the environment.
 The car then combines the laser measurements with high-resolution maps of the world, producing different types of data models that allow it to drive itself while avoiding obstacles and respecting traffic laws.

-The vehicle also carries other sensors, which include: four radars, mounted on the front and rear bumpers, that allow the car to "see" far enough to be able to deal with fast traffic on freeways; a camera, positioned near the rear-view mirror, that detects traffic lights; and a GPS, inertial measurement unit, and wheel encoder, that determine the vehicle's location and keep track of its movements.
+The vehicle also carries other sensors, which include: four radars, mounted on the front and rear bumpers, that allow the car to “see” far enough to be able to deal with fast traffic on freeways; a camera, positioned near the rear-view mirror, that detects traffic lights; and a GPS, inertial measurement unit, and wheel encoder, used to determine the vehicle’s location and keep track of its movements.

 Here’s a slide showing the different subsystems (the camera is not shown):